kamalesh003/FlowNet/README.md

 - **Define** workflows in a concise text DSL (`.rppa`).
 - **Parse** them into an AST featuring actions, sequences, parallels, choices, priorities, and module calls.
 - **Compile** the AST into a Petri-net model (`PetriModule`) with unique places, transitions, and arcs.
-- **Export** JSON and PNML formats for visualization, analysis, or execution.
+- **Export** JSON and PNML formats for future visualization, analysis, or execution.

 Inspired by classical process calculi like CCS and CSP, RPPA supports: